Mori Ranmaru: In popular culture

 Ranmaru has often been the subject of works of art since the Edo period, and continues to be seen in various forms of modern fictional media today.
 Due to admiration for his loyalty, Ranmaru has been depicted as a loyal page of Nobunaga in various works of classical Japanese art.
 Such works include ukiyo-e prints by artists such as Kuniyoshi, Yoshitoshi, and Toshihide.
 He has also been a character in kabuki plays such as Tsuruya Namboku IV's Toki-ha Ima Kikyô no Hataage.

 In most modern media his portrayal as a loyal servant to Nobunaga is generally continued.
 Such portrayals are in historical drama films and television programs such as Akira Kurosawa's Kagemusha and various Taiga dramas, in novels such as Eiji Yoshikawa's Taiko, in manga such as Hyouge Mono and A Chef of Nobunaga, and in video games such as Samurai Warriors, Sengoku Basara, Onimusha 3: Demon Siege and Pokémon Conquest.
-He is occasionally portrayed as a woman, for instance in the stage play and anime series Nobunaga the Fool and the tokusatsu series Kamen Rider Gaim.
+He is occasionally portrayed as a woman, for instance in the stage play and anime series Nobunaga the Fool, the tokusatsu series Kamen Rider Gaim, and the mobile game Fate Grand Order.
 Ranmaru has also been the subject of modern music, such as KAT-TUN's 1582 which is written from the perspective of Mori Ranmaru at the Incident at Honnouji.
-In the Netflix original series Yasuke, Ranmaru is present as an attendant and lover of Nobunaga.

 There is a character in The Wallflower known as Ranmaru Mori, as well as a character in Pokémon Conquest going by the name of Ranmaru, with his partner Pokémon being Lucario, who serves under Nobunaga's command.
 There is also a boss in Maplestory sharing the same name.
 Ranmaru also appears as a minor character in the anime Mirage of Blaze based on the novel series of the name.

+Mori Ranmaru also appears as a character in the 2025 entry of the long-running Assassin's Creed video game series, Assassin's Creed: Shadows voiced by Japanese-Canadian voice actor, Liam Kiyoshi Baxter.